How to calculate OEE in lean manufacturing?

 What is OEE?

-OEE (Overall Equipment Effectiveness) is a term used for measuring productivity in the manufacturing process.
+OEE (Overall Equipment Effectiveness) is a term used to measure manufacturing productivity.
 It is to calculate the percentage of time an equipment is truly productive.
 OEE is the main KPI of production to check the productivity of an equipment/plant.

 For calculating the OEE of the plant or multiple machines, we can calculate by doing the average of all machines.
 Again use the average method to calculate the OEE of the plant or multiple machines in a month.
 Seiichi Nakajima developed the concept of OEE.